50 Things Everyone Should Do Before They’re 50

 Become a Google ninja

 Technology is amazing!
 You can find anything you’ve ever wanted to know on the Internet… if you know where to look.
 The problem with having all the world’s information at your fingertips is, well, you have to sift through all the world’s information to find what you’re looking for.
-Use these sneaky search hacks to make sure you’re finding reliable and pertinent info.
+Check out these 50 everyday habits you can do to reduce dementia.

 Power nap on the regular